-Hence, any person’s hair can turn to blonde at any time of their life.
-Blonding not only limits to hairs but also beards, eyebrows, skin hair, pubes, and eyelashes.
+Hence, any person’s hair can turn blonde at any time in their life.
+Blonding is not only limits hairs but also beards, eyebrows, skin hair, pubes, and eyelashes.

-How can I Prevent my black hair turning blonde?
+How can I Prevent my black hair from turning blonde?

 Here are some preventive methods listed below: